Last update: 17.09.2024 08:34

 Uniform tax deductions at federal level, different tax deductions at cantonal level

 You pay taxes to the federal government and to the canton in which you live on December 31st. of the year live.
 At the federal level, the tax deductions are the same everywhere in Switzerland and in terms of amount.
-What you can deduct at federal level is usually also a tax deduction at cantonal level.
+For 2023, numerous federal tax deductions will increase due to inflation.
+What you can deduct at federal level generally also applies as a tax deduction at cantonal level.
 However, the amount and type of tax deductions differ from canton to canton.
-For this purpose, the cantons publish so-called “Guidelines for tax returns” every year, in which all permissible deductions are listed.
+The cantons publish annual “Tax return guidelines”, which list all permissible deductions.

 Some tax deductions are automatic, but you must claim personal tax deductions.
 The following tax deductions mitigate the tax burden of certain groups and are automatic.
 They vary from canton to canton: